sktime/sktime/docs/source/get_involved/governance.rst

 by a nomination for core developer, and a core developer appointment vote (see below).

+A person previously removed from the role of treasurer due to inactivity is not eligible for appointment within a calendar year after removal.

+A person previously removed from the role of treasurer due to code of conduct violations is not eligible for appointment.

 Appointment
 ^^^^^^^^^^^

-The treasurer is appointed by a simple majority of CC votes.
+The treasurer is appointed by the CC, as below.

 An appointment vote is held at the earliest possibility in a situation where the treasurer role is unfilled.